 Option #3: Check Your Credit Scores for Free

 If you’re on a budget, there’s good news.
 It’s possible that you could check your credit scores for free if you have a credit card.

 A number of top credit card issuers offer free FICO Scores monthly to cardmembers.
 Discover also offers free FICO Scores even if you don’t have a Discover credit card.

 If you’re wondering how to find your free credit score, you can check your monthly statement or log in to your online account.
 They should be listed on either one if your card issuer offers free FICO Scores.

 And here’s one more way to get free credit scores: sign up for a free account with Experian.

-Experian offers a free credit report and FICO score, no credit card required.
-Though you may be asked if you want to upgrade your membership for a fee each time you login.
+Experian offers a free credit report and FICO Score, no credit card required.
+Although, you may be asked if you want to upgrade your membership for a fee each time you log in.

 How long do hard inquiries stay on your credit report?

 A hard inquiry stays on your credit report for about 2 years, but it shouldn’t affect your credit score for longer than a year.

 How many points does a hard inquiry affect credit score?